Immunization Schedule, Adults (cont.)

 - The CDC recommends that adults get a TD booster every 10 years.
 Pregnant women should get a Tdap vaccine to protect the baby.

 Diphtheria is an infection caused by bacteria.
 The bacteria usually attack the respiratory tract, especially the throat.
 Toxins produced by the bacteria cause damage to nerve fibers and to the heart that can result in an irregular or very slow heartbeat or heart failure.

-Who gets the vaccine: Children are given the standard vaccine for tetanus and diphtheria plus protection against pertussis (whooping cough).
+- Who gets the vaccine: Children are given the standard vaccine for tetanus and diphtheria plus protection against pertussis (whooping cough).
+The first Tdap is recommended from age 15-18 months.
 For adults, a booster shot of just tetanus and diphtheria (Td) is needed every 10 years after the primary series in childhood.
 Because tetanus can cause death, a shot should be given within the first three days of a suspicious injury whenever you cannot remember when you had your last tetanus shot or if more than five years has passed since your last booster shot.
 The vaccine is for all adolescents and adults.

 - When given: A booster dose is needed every 10 years after the primary doses given during childhood.
 The CDC recommends one shot of Tdap at age 11 or 12 years.
 Pregnant women should get a Tdap vaccine to protect the baby.

 - For people with suspicious wounds, boosters are given if the last shot was more than five years before the injury.
 Certain clean, minor wounds may not require a booster if the last booster was within 10 years.

 - Side effects: Pain, redness, swelling may occur at the site of the shot.
 Fever, drowsiness, anxiousness, and loss of appetite occur frequently.

 - The vaccine should not be given to people who have had major reactions to the vaccine or any of its components in the past.
 Pregnant or breastfeeding women should receive the vaccine.